rhyek/react-service-locator/README.md

 ### Using the `Injectable` decorator

 By default, all classes decorated with `@Injectable` are automatically registered in the service container.
-The decorator receives two optional parameters: `token` and `scope`.
-If not specified, `token` will be the target class and `scope` will be `singleton`:
+The decorator receives two optional parameters: `provide` and `scope`.
+If not specified, `provide` will be the target class and `scope` will be `singleton`:

 ```ts
 @Injectable()